sultann/remote-deploy-action/README.md

 **No changes detected**

 The action excluded everything.
-Check your `ignore-file` and `exclude-paths`.
+Check your `ignore-file`.
 Run with `dry-run: true` to see what would be deployed.

 **Permission denied (publickey)**